dzionek/quoridorAI/README.md

 The game need to be written in a comma-separated format, e.g. "e2,d9,e3,c9".
 Check Reed.txt for more examples.

+This evaluator is a great tool to analyze own games as well as explore possible openings.

 ### Better utility
 My extended utility is calculated not only with regard to the current player, but also the opponent.
 If you want to play my Minimax, or use my `Evaluator.hs` please use it instead of the basic one.